best100z/13CL_Driving_Project/README.md

 # Project Description
 The main goal of this project was to build a small scale self-driving car.
 This car would have several key capabilities.
 First, we wanted it to be able to drive to a specific set destination.
 Second, we needed the car to be able to avoid obstacles along the way to this destination.
 We expected the car to be able to perform all tasks on board.
 That is, as soon as it was plugged in/turned on, it would travel to its destination without any user input.
 To do this, we built the car, created a steering column and drive motor, and added several electronic components to perform the needed tasks.
 This README serves as an introduction into working with the car and as a guide to recreating the project.
 So, why a self driving car?
 As evidenced by the popularity of Tesla, a car that can drive itself is a huge draw for consumers.
 Not only that, but it also has many possible applications in small scale robotics.
 However, we decided to focus more on the human aspect of this technology.
 Our car has a steering column that allows it to drive like an actual car on the road.
+We really wanted to see how far our car can get on a small scale without the aid of complicated devices like GPS and the other sensors Teslas use.
 Although our car is still a work in progress, with more testing we believe that it can overcome a large variety of obstacles it may encounter.
-We believe that the greatest advantage for our car is its destination tracking capabilities.
-Small scale distance measurement is a complicated field of active research which will be detailed in section 4, along with our solution.

 ## Table of Contents
 1. [Building the Car](#build)